How Boutique Consultancy Owners Can Reclaim Their Quality of Life

 Here is a typical story of how boutique consultancies get started.

-You have consultants who are outstanding experts working for a large consulting firm.
+You have outstanding experts working for a large consulting firm.
 Over the years, they have acquired deep expertise.
 Their clients are happy.
 They’ve established strong connections in the industry and earned an excellent reputation for their excellence in work.

 Some of these consultants decide to take control of their schedules and client work and start a boutique consultancy firm.

-In their pursuit of growth and quick wins, they start ‘hassling’.
+They start 'hassling' in their pursuit of growth and quick wins.
 They take on almost every project or opportunity that comes their way.
 They just started a new business, so securing as many clients as possible for them makes sense!

 They start hiring people to help work on all these different projects.
 However, it seems that the ‘hassle’ and the ‘grind’ never stop.
 Instead of working on the business and setting up strategic goals, these boutique consultancy owners are constantly working in the trenches of the consultancy business.
 I get that.
 I’ve been there.

-They do client project delivery, business development, manage the project pipeline and the CRM, prepare client contracts and invoices, put stuff on social media, hire and train new consultants, join calls with prospects, attend events, and dozens of other things.
+They deliver client projects, develop business, manage the project pipeline and CRM, prepare client contracts and invoices, post on social media, hire and train new consultants, join calls with prospects, attend events, and do dozens of other things.

-After a couple of years, they feel burned out.
+After a couple of years, they start feeling frustrated.
+Maybe even tired.
 What initially was the desire to take control over their schedules and consulting business has now turned into a never-ending cycle of putting out fires and trying to keep the business afloat.

 Their quality of life is at an all-time low.